 During the design process, nearly 100 people attended a series of public meetings.
-They suggested ways to improve the lakeshore with walking and biking trails, enhance the visual connection to the lake, and support fishing access.
+They suggested ways to improve the lakeshore with walking and biking trails, to enhance the visual connection to the lake, and support fishing access.
 They also recommended the use of diverse and sustainable vegetation to provide a more welcoming view for motorists entering and leaving Syracuse, and recognized the importance of considering traffic noise from I-690 while improving the lakeshore.

-Final decisions about the cleanup for the land adjacent to I-690 along the southwest shoreline will be made by the New York State Department of Environmental Conservation in conjunction with the U.S. Environmental Protection Agency and the New York State Department of Health.
+Final decisions about the cleanup for the land adjacent to I-690 along the southwest shoreline will be made by DEC in conjunction with the U.S. Environmental Protection Agency and the New York State Department of Health.

 For more news about this cleanup area, click on “News” on the left sidebar under “Southwest Lakeshore Enhancements.”